 Are you dealing with a drooling and irritable infant at home?
-Your baby may be undergoing teething, and this can be quite hectic for you as a parent.
-But don’t worry, because you’re not alone as every parent before you had to deal with this challenging developmental stage.
+Your baby may be teething, which can be quite hectic for you as a parent.
+But don’t worry, because you’re not alone as every parent before you who had to deal with this challenging developmental stage.

 And just like dealing with any situation, having the right knowledge is key.
 Here’s what to expect from a teething infant and some tips you can use to help calm your baby during this stage.

 The Baby Teething Stage

 Babies will start experiencing primary teeth eruption between 6–12 months of age, and you’ll notice teething signs as early as four months of age.
 Once the first tooth comes out, it would be the best time for your baby to see our dentists in Scottsdale, AZ.